Self-supervised learning: Comparison with other forms of machine learning

 SSL belongs to supervised learning methods insofar as the goal is to generate a classified output from the input.
 At the same time, however, it does not require the explicit use of labeled input-output pairs.
 Instead, correlations, metadata embedded in the data, or domain knowledge present in the input are implicitly and autonomously extracted from the data.
-These supervisory signals, generated from the data, can then be used for training.
+These supervisory signals, extracted from the data, can then be used for training.

 SSL is similar to unsupervised learning in that it does not require labels in the sample data.
 Unlike unsupervised learning, however, learning is not done using inherent data structures.

 Semi-supervised learning combines supervised and unsupervised learning, requiring only a small portion of the learning data be labeled.

-In transfer learning a model designed for one task is reused on a different task.
+In transfer learning, a model designed for one task is reused on a different task.